Impakter

 The research, conducted by scientists at the Potsdam Institute for Climate Impact Research and partner institutions, modeled what would happen if meat products were taxed at full value-added tax (VAT) rates rather than benefiting from reduced food tax rates.
 While the analysis focused on the European Union (EU), researchers say the findings illustrate how fiscal policy could influence food systems globally.

-According to the United Nations Food and Agriculture Organization (FAO), food production accounts for approximately one-third of total global greenhouse gas emissions.
+According to the United Nations Food and Agriculture Organization (FAO), Food systems account for more than one third of global greenhouse gas emissions.
 Livestock production is responsible for a significant share of that total, particularly beef and lamb, which generate substantially higher emissions per kilogram than plant-based proteins.
 Meat production also requires extensive land use, contributes to deforestation, drives biodiversity loss and consumes large quantities of freshwater.

 Despite these impacts, many countries apply reduced tax rates to staple foods, including meat.
 The study argues that such policies often fail to account for environmental externalities, the broader social and ecological costs not reflected in retail prices.